MicrosoftDocs/win32/desktop-src/TSF/querylayoutortipstringuserreg.md

 ---
 title: QueryLayoutOrTipStringUserReg function
-description: Queries the specified string which represents the format of a keyboard layout list or text services profile list of the specified registry path. ms.assetid: 'b7b42fda-5a65-483a-b3f3-85157bb1a667'
+description: Queries the specified string which represents the format of a keyboard layout list or text services profile list of the specified registry path. ms.assetid: b7b42fda-5a65-483a-b3f3-85157bb1a667
+keywords:
-keywords: ["QueryLayoutOrTipStringUserReg function Text Services Framework"]
+- QueryLayoutOrTipStringUserReg function Text Services Framework
 topic_type:
 - apiref
 api_name: